How to Stop Shoes From Rubbing Achilles

 Once you have a raw spot or blister, you probably won’t be able to wear your shoes comfortably until it heals.
 Therefore, you should take preventative measures to safeguard your skin before it becomes wounded.

-If the heels of your shoes feel tight or stiff, try applying moleskin to your heels before you put on your footwear for the day.
+If the heels of your shoes feel tight or stiff, you can use moleskin padding on your heels before you put on your footwear for the day.
 Moleskin is a durable fabric that has adhesive on one side.
-You can cut it to adapt to the exact size that you need.
-Your shoes will rub on the material instead of your skin, preventing you from getting sores or blisters.

 You can also try sticking the moleskin to the shoe instead of your heel.
 To do this, grab your moleskin, shoe, and a pen or pencil.
 Place a large piece of moleskin inside the shoe.
 Trace the area that you’ll need to cover.